How Much are your Forklifts Costing You?

 CALCULATING THE HOURLY OPERATING COST

-The per hour operation cost of your forklift can be determined by calculating the cost of these repairs and dividing them by the number of hours the forklift has been used.
+Determining the hourly operating cost of your forklift is straightforward: divide the total cost of repairs by the number of hours the forklift has been in use.

-For example, if you have a forklift that has been used for 1200 hours, and you’ve spent $1800 on repairs and maintenance, your hourly operation cost would be $1.50 an hour.
+For example, if you have a forklift that has been in operation for 1200 hours, and you’ve spent $1800 on repairs and maintenance, your hourly operation cost would be $1.50.

-Monitor these costs regularly—especially as your machines start to age.
+Regularly monitoring these costs is essential, particularly as your equipment ages.
 The more you spend on repairs, maintenance and parts, the more expensive your hourly operating cost will be.
-Monitoring and tracking these costs can help you assess when it might be more cost-effective to replace your forklift.
-The cost of operating a forklift will increase over time, so it’s important to note when you start to see costs hit a threshold where the machine is costing you more than it’s worth.
+By keeping a close eye on these expenses, you can better decide when it might be more economical to replace an aging forklift.
+The operational costs of a forklift will rise over time, so it’s important to recognize when it crosses the threshold of becoming more costly than beneficial.

-Once you begin tracking the operating cost of your machine, you may be wondering how you can improve these costs and increase your value out of your machines.
+Tracking your machine’s operating cost is just the first step.
+The next is finding ways to reduce these costs and get the most value from your forklifts.
 One of the things you can do is to consistently provide professional training of your operators so that less stress from accidents and mistakes is put on the vehicle.
 With fewer accidents and better driving habits, you gain additional life of the forklift while keeping your hourly operating costs much lower.

 IMPROVING COSTS OVER TIME THROUGH PREVENTATIVE MAINTENANCE